 In 2011, the Chorale introduced a more informal program for the spring concert.
 Now Is The Month of Maying offered performances of folk tunes and Pirates of the Caribbean music from the Chamber Ensemble, madrigals and settings of Robert Burns’s poetry from the Chorale, haunting melodies and hilarious musical sketches from smaller ensembles, and arrangements of popular songs by the men’s a cappella group.

-In 2011 the Chorale presented a combined performance of Vivaldi’s Gloria, RV 589, with the PHC Chamber Orchestra.
+The Chorale previously presented a combined performance of Vivaldi’s Gloria, RV 589, with the PHC Chamber Orchestra.
 Enjoy an audio sample of Gloria by clicking here.
 This year, the Chorale joined with the Chamber Orchestra to perform Mozart’s Vespers.
 Audio and visual recordings of this performance are forthcoming.

 As each fall semester nears its close, the Chorale plays a central role in turning our hearts and minds toward Advent, Christmas, and the time of holiday rest.